 - Add the broccoli, sweet peppers, and carrot.
 Stir-fry for 5 minutes, or until the vegetables are tender-crisp.

-- Add the cooked noodles to the pan along with the teriyaki marinade, ginger, pepper, and sesame seeds.
-Stir-fry just until everything is well blended and piping hot.
+- Add the cooked noodles to the pan along with the teriyaki marinade, ginger, and pepper.
+Add any of the optional ingredients you plan to use, and stir-fry just until everything is well blended and piping hot.
 Add more teriyaki marinade to taste, if you’d like.

 - Serve at once straight from the pan, passing around scallions, hot seasoning, and extra teriyaki sauce for individual servings.

 See lots more tasty recipes for pasta & noodles.